 Homewood Event Center: 19 Zillicoa St. in the Montford Historic District

-Wednesdays 4:00-5:00 PM – Advanced Tai Chi for Health – Anne Plyler instructor
+Wednesdays 4:00-5:00 PM – Advanced Tai Chi for Health (prerequisite is completion of Level 2 TCA) Anne Plyler instructor

 Warren Wilson Presbyterian Church: 701 Warren Wilson Road, Swannanoa, NC